Skip to content

 Frequently Asked Questions

-A common guideline is eight 8-ounce glasses (about 2 liters), but individual needs vary greatly based on activity level, climate, and health.
-A better indicator is thirst and urine color—aim for a light, pale yellow.
+A common guideline is eight 8-ounce glasses (about 2 liters), but individual needs vary greatly based on activity level, climate, body size, and health conditions.
+A better indicator is thirst and urine color—aim for pale yellow.
+Consult with a healthcare provider for personalized recommendations, especially if you have medical conditions.

-While fresh fruits have high water content and contribute to hydration, they cannot replace your body’s need for plain water.
-They should be seen as a supplement to, not a replacement for, your daily water intake.
+While fresh fruits with high water content (like watermelon, oranges, and berries) contribute to hydration and provide beneficial electrolytes, they cannot replace your body’s need for plain water.
+They should be seen as a valuable supplement to, not a replacement for, your daily water intake.

 Why do I feel thirsty after eating dried fruit?

 This is a normal physiological response.
-The concentrated sugar in dried fruit requires water from your body to be metabolized.
-Your body signals thirst to replenish the water being used for this process.
+The concentrated sugar in dried fruit requires water from your body to be metabolized, and the high fiber content needs water to move through your digestive system.
+Your body signals thirst to replenish the water being used for these processes.

 You May Also Like These Calculators